-- Free parking is available at the MedPark Station with a free short A-train ride to Downtown Denton using the Secret Code Word “Jingle Bells”!
+- Free parking is available at the MedPark Station with a free short A-train ride to Downtown Denton using the Secret Code “FOF Holiday Express” when asked by an operator to see your ticket!
 Click the Parking & Transportation drop-down menu for full details.

 - Disabled Parking is located on the west side of the Wells Fargo building on Locust Street.

 - Lost children may be picked up at the Information Booth.

 - Restrooms are located inside the Courthouse and Square restaurants.

 - This is a litter-free event.
 Please do your part to Keep Denton Beautiful.